simplect/modern-openZWave/README.md

     sudo apt-get install subversion libudev-dev

-Then run ./install.sh (this assumes you are using sudo).
+Then run ./install.sh (this assumes you have sudo installed and sudo rights on the current user).
-After installing you have the ModernOZW executable :)
+After installing you have the ModernOZW executable :) The installation (compilation) might take some time on devices like the Raspberry Pi.

 Todo:
 -----